 On mountain dining includes the Foggy Goggle for slope view lunch and après ski, Sliders at the Jordan Grand, and the new Mountain Room at Peak Lodge, sister restaurant to Chef Harding Lee Smith’s Rooms of Portland.

 Sunday River is owned by Boyne USA along with sister resort Sugarloaf and Loon and Big Sky in Montana as part of their resort portfolio.
 Sunday River’s Chondola from South Ridge to North Peak offers a hybrid ride on a 6-person chair or gondola, so night skiing is an option for Sunday River fun, or let the kids ski while you go to the Foggy Goggle for après ski and live bands or dine at The Peak riding the Chondola under the stars on Saturday night.
 The nearby hamlet of Bethel has been named by Ski Magazine as one of the country’s best ski towns.

 Sunday River Stats:

 Vertical Drop: 2,340’, 870-acres, 135 Trails: 28 Beginner, 52 Intermediate, 45 Black Diamond.
 15 Lifts: 1 Chondola, 9 Quads (5 high speed), 3 Triples, 1 Double, 1 Surface Lifts.
-92% Snowmaking on 743 acres.
+95% Snowmaking.
 Terrain parks and pipes.
 Snow Tubing.
 Night Skiing.
 Zip Line.
 Sunday River lodging ranges from on mountain hotels and condominiums, to house rentals, bnbs and inns a short drive away.